brkhrdt/rag-mcp/README.md

 ## RAG Implementation Details

 The RAG system is built using the `transformers` Python library.
 Data is stored and managed using `pandas`, specifically saving embeddings mapped to text chunks in a Parquet file.

+Text chunking for embedding is performed by splitting the input text into chunks that fit within the maximum token limit of the chosen embedding model.
+A default embedding model (to be determined) will be used.
+To maintain context across chunks, a configurable overlap is applied.
+For example, a 30% overlap means the tail 30% of the previous chunk will be the leading 30% of the current chunk.
+This overlapping strategy helps ensure that important information is not lost at chunk boundaries.